-The Golden Rule is that the longer it takes to reach a settlement the more the divorce will cost because the lawyers will spend a lot more time working on the case.
+The Golden Rule is that the longer it takes to reach a settlement the more the divorce will cost.
+If the divorce drags on, the Rhode Island divorce lawyers will spend a lot more time working on the case.
 If there is no settlement and the case goes to trial or the day of trial, the divorce could get very expensive.
-If everything is agreed or nearly agreed to and the parties are relatively amicable then the divorce should take a lot less time and therefore be much less expensive.
+If everything is agreed or nearly agreed and the parties are relatively amicable then the divorce should take a lot less time and therefore be much less expensive.

-I believe that a fair price for an uncontested divorce from soup to nuts in Rhode Island with no assets and no property settlement agreement is about $900 flat fee plus costs.
-The typical costs are a filing fee of about $145 and service of process fees of approximately $40.
+I believe that a fair price for an uncontested divorce from soup to nuts in Rhode Island with no assets, no contested issues and no property settlement agreement is about $900 flat fee plus out of pocket costs.
+The typical costs are a filing fee of about $145 and service of process fees of approximately $50.

 Intake process and drafting Rhode Island divorce Documents

-After you have retained the lawyer there is typically an intake process in which the lawyer gets the basic information so that he or she can properly represent you.
-The lawyer typically drafts the divorce documents and you sign them in front of him/her or another notary.
-These documents include a divorce complaint, DR(6) financial statement, statement of children of the marriage, counseling statement, report of divorce, summons and automatic divorce order etc. It is important that the DR6 form otherwise known as financial statement is accurately filled out.
+After you have retained a RI divorce lawyer, there is typically an intake process in which the lawyer gets the basic information so that he or she can properly represent you.
+The Providence divorce lawyer typically drafts the divorce documents and you sign the documents in front of him or another notary.
+These documents include a divorce complaint, DR(6) financial statement, cover sheet and statement of children of the marriage.
+It is important that the DR6 form otherwise known as financial statement is accurately filled out.